Treasure of Rue Mouffetard

-hiding place in a wall at the building at number 53.
+hiding place in a wall at the building at No. 53.

 The workers then found several rolls of coins wrapped in pieces of canvas.

-At first a worker who had taken some of the coins believed them to be worthless copper coins, and gave them to his son to play marbles.
+At first, a worker who had taken some of the coins believed them to be worthless copper coins, and gave them to his son to play marbles.

 But a passer-by realized their value and informed the worker.

 Further inspection found a will written by Louis Nivelle, "Counselor, Secretary of the King" leaving the coins to his daughter Anne-Louise-Claude Nivelle.
-It turned out that Louis Nivelle had died of a sudden heart attack before telling his daughter about the coins.
+It transpired that Louis Nivelle had died of a sudden heart attack before telling his daughter about the coins.

-On June 7, 1949 the discovery was eventually declared legal, based on French laws regarding the discovery of treasures.
+On June 7, 1949, the discovery was eventually declared legal, based on French laws regarding the discovery of treasures.